astromam/Coronagraphs/README.md

 # Coronagraphs

-This package allows the user to design and simulate the propagation in Lyot-style coronagraphs.
+This package allows the user to design and simulate Lyot-style coronagraphs.
 For design optimization, the code defines a linear program model and uses a solver to find the best solution of the problem.
 Two different solvers can be used to solve the problem:
 - [scipy.linprog](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.linprog.html)